Avvai Shanmugi

-Avvai Shanmugi is a 1996 Indian Tamil-language comedy film directed by K. S. Ravikumar and co-written by Crazy Mohan.
+Avvai Shanmugi is a 1996 Indian Tamil-language screwball comedy film directed by K. S. Ravikumar and co-written by Crazy Mohan.
 The film stars Kamal Haasan and Meena, with Gemini Ganesan, Nagesh, Heera, Manivannan, Nassar, Delhi Ganesh and Ann in supporting roles.
-Heavily inspired by the American film Mrs Doubtfire (1993), it revolves around a divorcé who disguises as a nanny to be close to his daughter, whose custody is only with his ex-wife.
+Inspired by the American film Mrs. Doubtfire (1993), it revolves around a divorcé who disguises as an elderly female housekeeper to be close to his daughter, whose custody is only with his ex-wife.

 Avvai Shanmughi was released on 10 November 1996 and became a box office success, winning two Tamil Nadu State Film Awards: Best Make-up Artist (K. M. Sarathkumar) and Best Child Artist (Ann).
 A year later, the film was remade in Hindi as Chachi 420, with Haasan directing and reprising his role.

 Plot

-Janaki, a married woman who lives separated from her husband Pandian, applies for divorce.
-She offers various reasons for wanting a divorce.
-She has married Pandian against the wishes of her rich father Vishwanathan Iyer.
-But she is not able to come to terms with living in Pandian's small house without amenities.
-Pandian is an assistant dance choreographer with a modest income and is not able to spend much time with the family.
-All this accumulates and Janaki decides to apply for divorce, which is granted.
-She has sole custody of their daughter Bharathi, who Pandian can meet only once a week, his only solace.
+Janaki, married to Pandian against the wishes of her wealthy father Vishwanathan Iyer, applies for a divorce after five years of marriage, citing various reasons.
+Pandian is an assistant dance choreographer with a modest income and is unable to spend much time with the family, and their house is small without many amenities that Janaki was used to.
+All this accumulates and Janaki is granted a divorce.
+She has the sole custody of their daughter Bharathi, whom Pandian can meet only once a week, his only solace.
 However, Bharathi loves him a lot and dislikes the arrangement.

-Basha, Pandian's Muslim friend, advises him to steal his daughter from Janaki.
+Basha, Pandian's friend, advises him to steal his daughter from Janaki.
 Pandian assents, but in doing so, he is discovered; now he cannot meet her at all.
 Pandian later learns that Vishwanathan has advertised for a woman to look after his granddaughter.
-In conversation with Joseph, a makeup artist, Pandian gets the idea of playing an old woman, so that he can be with Bharathi and Janaki without them knowing.
+In a conversation with Joseph, a makeup artist, Pandian gets the idea of playing an old woman, so that he can be with Bharathi and Janaki without them knowing.
 Joseph agrees to this plan and the transformation is done from Pandian to "Avvai Shanmugi", a dignified, elderly Iyer woman.

 Shanmugi applies for the job, but is rejected as another woman had been chosen.
-But when Bharathi is hurt shooting fireworks and catches fire, Shanmugi throws her into the swimming pool against the wishes of the household, who believe that wrapping in woollens is the proper way to put out a fire.
-When a doctor comes to take a look at Bharathi's wound, he praises Shanmugi for administering the right treatment, which causes Vishwanathan to reject the earlier hired nanny and hire Shanmugi.
-Soon after that, all the family members start to become closer to Shanmugi, including Janaki and Barathi.
-When Bharathi gets to properly meet Shanmugi, she recognises her father almost immediately, but agrees not to reveal his secret.
+But when Bharathi is hurt while shooting fireworks and catches fire, Shanmugi throws her into the swimming pool against the wishes of the household, who believe that wrapping in a woollen blanket is the proper way to put out a fire.
+When the family doctor comes to take a look at Bharathi's wound, he praises Shanmugi for administering the right treatment, which causes Vishwanathan to reject the earlier hired nanny and hire Shanmugi.
+Soon after, all the family members start to become closer to Shanmugi, including Janaki and Bharathi.
+When Bharathi gets to properly meet Shanmugi, she recognises her father almost immediately, but agrees to conceal his secret.